Fortune Mill Midgame and Late-Game Rooms Guide

 | Duplicate item | Can become stuffing or cleanup value | Do not hoard duplicates forever |

-| Collection item | Helps collection progress or set bonuses | Check Bin Goosey / collection-related systems |
+| Collection item | Helps collection progress or set bonuses | Check Bin Goosey and collection systems |

 | Currency booster | Improves one or more room currencies | Compare it against stuffing needs |